skruczek/aerospike-linqpad-driver/docs/blogs/AutoValues.md

 Auto-Values support all standard operations like “==”, “\>”, “\<”, etc. They also support all the equality, comparison, etc. operations.

-Below are some additional examples:
+Here are some additional examples:

 ![A screenshot of a computer Description automatically generated](media/9bbfeed286979e90d0b063f79dc6edb2.png)